dhaneshraju/Feedforward-Neural-Network/README.md

-# Feedforward-Neural-Network

-## Overview
+#Feedforward Neural Network with Backpropagation
+##Overview
-This repository contains the implementation of a Feedforward Neural Network (FNN), a fundamental type of artificial neural network where information flows in one direction—from the input layer, through hidden layers, and finally to the output layer.
+This repository contains the implementation of a Feedforward Neural Network (FNN) with Backpropagation, a fundamental type of artificial neural network where information flows in one direction during the forward pass and errors are propagated backward during the backpropagation phase for training.

-## Features
+##Features
 Modularity: The network architecture is designed to be easily customizable.
 You can modify the number of layers, neurons in each layer, and activation functions according to your specific needs.

 Forward Propagation: The feedforward mechanism is implemented efficiently, ensuring fast and accurate predictions for given inputs.

+Backpropagation: The network incorporates the backpropagation algorithm for training.
+During the training phase, errors are calculated, and the weights are updated to minimize these errors, allowing the network to learn from the provided data.

 Activation Functions: Choose from a variety of activation functions such as ReLU, Sigmoid, or Hyperbolic Tangent to introduce non-linearity in the network.